kite-sdk/kite-docs/Partitioned-Datasets.md

 } ]
 ```

-You can also use the command line interface command `partition-config` to generate the JSON file.
-See [partition-config](/Kite-Dataset-Command-Line-Interface/index.html#partition-config).
+You can also use the command `partition-config` from the command line interface to generate the JSON file.
+See [partition-config](kitedatasetcli.html#partition-config).

 ### Creating a Dataset That Uses a Partition Strategy

 When you create a new dataset, you can specify the partition strategy along with the schema in the command line arguments.
 You can apply a partition strategy only when creating the dataset.
 You cannot apply a partition strategy to an existing dataset.

-For example, you can create a dataset for our HighRollers club using this command.
+For example, you can create a dataset for our High Rollers club using this command.

 ```
 dataset create HighRollersClub -s HighRollers.avsc -p HighRollers.json
 ```

-See [create](/Kite-Dataset-Command-Line-Interface/index.html#create) for more options when creating a dataset.
+See [create](kitedatasetcli.html#create) for more options when creating a dataset.

 You can also use Kite to manage datasets in HBase, using the same tools and APIs.
-HBase datasets work differently than datasets backed by files in HDFS in two ways.
-First, dataset partitioning is handled by HBase and configuring it is a little different.
-Second, HBase stores data as a group of values, or cells, so you will need to configure how Kite divides your records into separate cells.
+HBase datasets work differently than datasets stored in HDFS in two ways.
+First, HBase handles its own dataset partitions, and configures them differently.
+Second, HBase stores data as a group of values, or cells; you need to configure how Kite will divide your records into separate cells.